Bloomberg-Beta/Investment-Documents/README.md

 ![](https://cdn-images-1.medium.com/max/4300/1*8AUuxd6oKwCK1H_bomGXGA.png)

+The standard YC "post-money" SAFE innoculates Bloomberg Beta against dilution from the second SAFE, so their as-converted percentage remains 10% despite the second SAFE.

 Once the product gets traction, the company completes its first equity financing at a $25M pre-money valuation.
-The challenge is that we (as investors holding a SAFE at a $10M cap) do not have pro rata rights to maintain our 10% ownership in the SAFE raised at the $15M cap.
-By the time the Series A is raised at a $25M pre-money valuation, and both tranches of SAFEs convert, we will find our ownership lower than our target 10%.

-Bloomberg Beta’s SAFE side letter addresses this issue by giving SAFE holders the right to purchase its pro rata portion of any instruments convertible into equity securities (to cover both SAFEs and convertible notes).
+Bloomberg Beta’s SAFE side letter gives SAFE holders the right to purchase its pro rata portion of the equity financing, which in this case would be 10%.
+This allows Bloomberg Beta to retain a 10% stake in the company.
 ####  **The flavors of pro rata…**

 *There are a variety of ways investors define pro rata rights, which can make it hard for a founder to know exactly what they are signing away.
 Many of these definitions revolve around what to include when calculating the overall value (“share capitalization”) of the company (the denominator when calculating pro rata share) — the larger the capitalization, the smaller the pro rata percentage.
 (The numerator is the number of as-converted shares that the investor owns in the company.)
 We’ve listed a few of the most common definitions below:*